mephistolie/compost/ui/README.md

 ### Radio Buttons
 * `RadioButton` is a customizable analogue of standard RadioButton.
-* `OutlineRadioButton` is an RadioButton with animated stroke instead dot.
+* `OutlineRadioButton` is an RadioButton with animated stroke instead of dot.